HTTP-RPC/Kilo/README.md

     GET /math/sum?values=1&values=2&values=3

+In either case, the service would return the value 6 in response.

 Note that service classes must be compiled with the `-parameters` flag so their method parameter names are available at runtime.

 ## Method Arguments